AntonioIsas/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][cropped]

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as using any more did not decrease the loss and it could go up again.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+After preparing the writeup I realized the normalization I used for the hls colorspace might be wrong however the model is able drive correctly like that, Perhaps using the correct one can improve the model as well as testing diferent color spaces